MauriceGit/Quaternion_Library/README.md

 Corresponding to the library, I wrote a small sample program, that rotates a simple geometry around a fixed axis with Quaternions.
 It is used for all calculations of the new rotated position.

+If you want to know how and why Quaternions work - please read it up on the internet.
+This is just a practical approach and the implementation of common operations.

 # Usage